microsoft/language-server-protocol/specification.md

 export interface TextDocumentSyncOptions {
 	/**
 	 * Open and close notifications are sent to the server.
+If omitted open close notification should not
+	 * be sent.
 	 */
 	openClose?: boolean;
 	/**